eclipse-ee4j/metro-saaj/README.md

 # <a name="overview">SOAP API Overview</a>

-The Jakarta SOAP with Attachments provides the API for creating and sending SOAP messages by means of the `javax.xml.soap` package.
+The Jakarta SOAP with Attachments provides the API for creating and sending SOAP messages by means of the `jakarta.xml.soap` package.
 It is used for the SOAP messaging that goes on behind the scenes in Jakarta XML-based RPC and Jakarta XML Registries implementations.
 SOAP Handlers in Jakarta XML Web Services use Jakarta SOAP APIs to access the SOAP Message.
 Developers can also use it to write SOAP messaging applications directly instead of using Jakarta XML-based RPC/Jakarta XML Web Services.